View Print Version

 Deraeocoris brevis

 Deraeocoris brevis is an abundant predator found in Pacific Northwest apple and pear orchards.
-Deraeocoris brevis has can consume 175 to 226 psylla eggs per day (Booth, 1992).
+Deraeocoris brevis may consume approximately 200 psylla eggs per day (Booth 1992).
 Overwintering adults can be found active in orchards starting in early March.
-They will lay eggs in April or May, and first-generation nymphs generally occur starting in mid-May (Yakima) to early June (Wenatchee) (Horton et al., 2012; DuPont and Strohm, 2020).
-Deraeocoris brevis has two to three generations per year in Washington and are present from April to October (DuPont and Strohm, 2020) (Figure 11-12).
+Egg lay begins in April or May, and first-generation nymphs generally occur starting in mid-May (Yakima) to early June (Wenatchee) (Horton et al. 2012; DuPont and Strohm 2020).
+Deraeocoris brevis has two to three generations per year in Washington and is present from April to October (DuPont and Strohm 2020) (Figures 11 and 12).

 adult from above on pear